EQEmu/eqemu-docs-v2/docs/categories/operation/exporting-client-files.md

 In your main server folder, you will see a symlink to the client file exporter script.
 Run this script to create your files.

-{% hint style="warning" %}
+!!! warning
       When you run this script, it will happily overwrite the contents of your server/export directory.
 If you want to keep old copies of your Client Files, you should back them up before executing.
-{% endhint %}

 ```text
 ./export_client_files